erhancanozcan/energy-qcqp-grad/README.md

 * [A Stackelberg Game to Control the Overall Load Consumption of a Residential Neighborhood](https://pages.github.com/)

+This paper proposes a demand response program with dynamic pricing to control the overall load consumption of a residential neighborhood.
+The complexity of the proposed problem grows as the number of participating homes increases.
+To be able to solve the proposed problem efficiently, we develop a gradient-based distributed optimization framework.
+We show the benefits of utilizing our optimization approach over solving the centralized problem using a commercial solver by conducting various experiments in a simulated environment.

 Please consider citing our paper as follows:

 ```
 ```

 While the first command below can be used to solve the centralized Quadratically Constrained Quadratic Program, the second command utilizes the proposed gradient-based optimization framework to solve the problem in a distributed way.
 Both commands require Gurobi to be installed.

 ```